triton-inference-server/client/src/c++/perf_analyzer/genai-perf/README.md

 ## Quick Start

-In this quick start, we will use GenAI-Perf to run performance benchmark on the GPT-2 model running on Triton Inference Server with TensorRT-LLM engine.
+In this quick start, we will use GenAI-Perf to run performance benchmarking on the GPT-2 model running on Triton Inference Server with a TensorRT-LLM engine.

 ### Serve GPT-2 TensorRT-LLM model using Triton CLI